 We offer many resources for National History Day (NHD) and Oklahoma National History Day (OkNHD).

 Topics for research are everywhere!
 Ask your teacher if there are required topics for your class.
 If not, think about individuals, events, or a time in history that interests you.
 Start a list, read books, newspapers, and other sources of information and add to your list.
 Talk with relatives, neighbors, or people you know who have lived through a particular time in history that appeals to you and add more ideas.
 Keep thinking, reading, and talking to people until you have many interesting ideas.
 Now go back through the list and circle the ideas that connect with the theme.
 From the topics that you circled, select one to begin your research.
 Keep your list because you might need it again.

 Before beginning your project check with your teacher about topic selection.
 Some teachers will require you to work on a specific topic.
-If you are having trouble brainstorming ideas, check out the documents below.
+If you are having trouble brainstorming ideas, check out the PDF documents below.

 How do I do my research?

 One of the first things you should do is identify one or two secondary books on your topic.
 A secondary book is a work written by a historian after the event.
 It will provide details and help you to identify primary source materials.
 Primary sources are materials created at the time of the event.
 It is good to identify three to five good secondary sources for your project.
 Occasionally students will pick a topic that has little written material.
 Also, look for academic journal articles on your project.
 You may have access through your school or local library, or you can visit a local university library for assistance.

 Next, you will begin looking at primary source material.
 What letters, newspapers, diaries, photographs, and such are available?
 What can you find at your local library, school library, museums, and online in college libraries?
 The more primary sources you have the better you will do on your project.
 Your teacher can help guide you in locating materials.